 One obvious benefit is physical improvement.
-But, did you know that a study conducted by the Albert Einstein College of Medicine, on whether repeating physical or cognitive activity could improve mental acuity, proved that dancing is the number one activity for fighting off aging’s effect on the brain?
-In fact, the neuronal synapsis showed greater complexity in those given the activity of dance, which gave them a higher resistance to deceases effecting the brain.
+But, did you know that a study conducted by the Albert Einstein College of Medicine, on whether repeating physical or cognitive activity could improve mental acuity, proved that dancing is the number one activity for fighting off ageing’s effect on the brain?
+In fact, the neuronal synapsis showed greater complexity in those given the activity of dance, which gave them a higher resistance to abnormalities affecting the brain.

 The brain will only spend energy creating new neural pathways if it needs to, and where a connection is broken it will be lost in memory.
-One way of making sure we keep a healthy mind for as long as our future allows is to perform activity which signals the brain to create new pathways.
-Dancing and the creativity it demands has here proven to be our greatest alliance.
+One way of making sure we keep a healthy mind for as long as our future allows is to engage in activities which signal to our brain to create new pathways.
+Dancing and the creativity it demands have here proven to be our greatest ally.

 In addition to allowing new pathways to emerge, dancing also stimulates the motor cortex which has a say in any part of the voluntary movement process.

 So, what about a child’s spirit?
 When discussing benefits of dancing we can only view it holistically.
 Health relies on so much more than prominent physical fitness.
 Dancing will allow a child to build a sense of unity and partnership, which is an essential part of the human experience.
 Understanding the ups and downs of teamwork will prepare children for a variety situations outside the class.

 The amazing feeling of accomplishment in dancing will teach the importance of perseverance.
 Which will come in handy later in life, no doubt!
 In addition to giving the child the realisation of repetition and the skills it produces, perseverance will allow a child to reach goals unimaginable for many.